xiaomlove/nexusphp-doc/docs/en/installation.md

 ```
 You can determine if the redirect file is in effect by checking to see if there is content output.

+**------BT panel users look here, the upper side does not need to do------**
-If it is a BT panel, one of the examples is as follows.
+If it is a BT panel, one of the examples is as follows(Note: The tasks are still 2 in number and both need to be configured).

 <img :src="$withBase('/images/NexusPHP_crontab.png')">